maxshatskiy/notes/stable_diffusion.md

 repeat this process.
 Which C to use?
 How to substract the noise?
 The C is analogous to LR and therefore concepts of "momentum" and "adam" can be used.

+All diffusion models, take image with noise, original image and time stamp t (if we think about this approach as in differential equations).